Biogeography UPSC

 Identify the correct statement.

-(a) The soil column comprises A, B and C horizons.
+(a) The soil profile consists of A, B, and C horizons

-(b) C-horizon lies below the level of root activity.
+(b) The C-horizon lies below the depth of root penetration

-Option b – C-horizon lies below the level of root activity
+Option b – The C-horizon lies below the depth of root penetration

-Consider the following statements.
-I. A soil profile is a horizontal cross-section of the soil.
+I. A soil profile represents a horizontal section of soil.
 II.
-The C-horizon is termed a sub-stratum.
+The C-horizon is known as the sub-stratum.
 III.
-The B-horizon is also known as the zone of accumulation.
-Choose the statement/s which is/are correct.
+The B-horizon is the zone of accumulation.

 (b) All of these

-Consider the following statements and choose the correct ones.
-I. The crops mainly grow in A and B horizons.
+I. Crops primarily grow in the A and B horizons.
 II.
-The largest organic matter accumulates in A-horizon.
+Most Organic Matter is found in the A-horizon.
 III.
-The C-horizon is not influenced by soil-forming processes.
-Codes
+The C-horizon is unaffected by soil-forming processes.

 (b) All of these